thin-edge/thin-edge.io/docs/src/operate/telemetry/pub_sub.md

 title: MQTT Tools
 tags: [Operate, MQTT]
 sidebar_position: 1
+description: Publishing and subscribing to MQTT messages
 ---

 # Publish and subscribe to MQTT messages on the command line

-thin-edge.io cli provides a convenient way to debug and aid development process.
+%%te%% cli provides a convenient way to debug and aid development process.

 ## Publish